 Transferwise uses the mid-market rate (like all the banks do when they move money between each other) when it is moving your money between currencies.
 It is completely transparent about this.
 The way that it makes money is that is charges a small percentage on the commission- and this is ALWAYS displayed and VERY CLEARLY, so you can see exactly how much your currency exchange is costing.
 Check out Transferwise currency rates here.

 When you move money, say between Euros and US Dollars Transferwise clearly shows how much its costing, what their commission is (its never hidden like some other providers) and it explains how much you have saved based on average rates for high street banks.

-The Transferwise debit card is free.
+There is a small charge for the Transferwise debit card.
 There’s no minimum balance you have to pay and there are no ongoing charges to pay for the card.
 The huge benefit of the Transferwise debit card is that you get FREE ATM withdrawals up to the equivalent of GBP200 a month.
 After that, there’s a 2 per cent fee for withdrawals made in a 30 day period.